 Found a lost or stray pet?
 Immediately check for the pet’s identification and ask the people in the immediate vicinity if they know who the owner is.
-If the pet doesn’t have an ID tag, follow these steps to help them find their way home.
+If the pet doesn’t have an ID tag, follow the below steps to help them find their way home.

 Steps to take if you found a PET:

 Take the pet to the shelter that serves your jurisdiction or a local veterinarian office or clinic to have them scanned for a microchip (it’s free).
 If you visit San Diego Humane Society for this service, we can then vaccinate the pet and submit a Found Pet Report.

 Although California code does not require finders of stray pets to take them to a shelter, the San Diego Humane Society recommends that pets found in our jurisdictions be brought to one of our campuses in San Diego, Oceanside or Escondido.
 The options would then be for us to admit the pet into our care or you may foster* the pet until we locate the owner.

 *If the owner is not located and you are interested in adopting the pet, San Diego Humane Society will be happy to provide you the information needed to adopt the pet after the required stray holding period.
 Legally, the transfer of ownership of a lost pet may be completed only after the required stray holding period to provide owners time to locate lost pets.
 If an owner does not come forward and the pet is a candidate for placement, he or she will become available for adoption or transferred to a rescue partner organization.